You are here:

 The staff and faculty of the Institute for Energy are experts in the energy field.
 We understand the true issues that face energy development in the Commonwealth and use our knowledge to pursue research that has the ability to create essential policy frame work to ensure the energy industry continues to thrive.
 Our research projects include:

 Please contact us at Energy@francis.edu with any other research inquiries or interest in collaborating with us.
+Please note: We are no longer accepting applications for internships for Summer 2015.

 The Institute has sponsored research by faculty and students from business, sociology, history, communications, biology, computer science, math, and more.
 A sampling of projects are listed below.